karmab/kcli/docs/index.rst

 -  password or bmc_password. bmc_password can also be set outside the array if you use the same password for all of your baremetal workers
 -  Optionally model or bmc_model (either dell,hp, supermicro) to have the bmc_url evaluated for you (Only specify its ip in this case)

-As an example, the following array will boot 3 workers (based on kvm vms with sushy tool)
+As an example, the following array will boot 3 workers (based on kvm vms with ksushy)

 ::